AyanSanaullah/Youtube_Spam_Classifier/README.md

-# YouTube Comment Scraper and Spam Detection
+# YouTube Spam, Hate, and Sentiment Classifier

-This repository contains two Jupyter notebooks and accompanying datasets designed to scrape YouTube comments and detect spam comments using machine learning.
+This repository contains two Jupyter notebooks and accompanying datasets designed to scrape YouTube comments and detect spam, classify hate speech, and analyze sentiment in comments using machine learning.

 ## Table of Contents